The Road to Sacramento

-The Road to Sacramento (Spanish: Camino de Sacramento) is a 1946 Mexican adventure film directed by Chano Urueta and starring Jorge Negrete, Rosario Granados and Julio Villarreal It was shot at the Azteca Studios in Mexico City.
+The Road to Sacramento (Spanish: Camino de Sacramento) is a 1946 Mexican adventure film directed by Chano Urueta and starring Jorge Negrete, Rosario Granados and Julio Villarreal, with the film debut of Carmelita González.
+It was shot at the Azteca Studios in Mexico City.
 The film's sets were designed by the art director Luis Moya.

 Synopsis

 Two twin brothers Antonio and Juan Ruiz have been brought up separately, both believing the other is dead.
 Antonio becomes a famous bandit near Sacramento in California while Juan is a lawyer in Seville.
 One day the two meet by accident and join forces against the corrupt governor Enrique Ledesma, who murdered their father.